OCHA-DAP/pa-anticipatory-action/analyses/ssd/flood_trigger/ssd_floodscan_country.md

 We can see that since 2006, allocations have occured in 2019, 2020, and 2021.

-2021 is not in our current data set.

-during 2020 we did see a large peak in the floodscan data.
+during 2020 and 2021 we did see a large peak in the floodscan data.

 2019 saw above average flood levels, but not as extreme as during 2014 and 2017 when there were no allocations.